Personal profile

 Description of research and teaching

-Elina E. Ketonen is senior lecturer in university pedagogy and post-doctoral researcher in educational psychology at University of Helsinki, specialized in advanced statistical methods.
-She has used cross-sectional, longitudinal, experience sampling and psychophysiological datasets in her research and several statistical methods, such as variable- and person-oriented approaches, multilevel modelling and most recently, intraindividual analyses.
-On 2019 she spent 4 months in University of Oxford to specialize in analyzing nested experience sampling and psychophysiological datasets and to take advanced statistical courses on Rasch, Bayesian and multilevel modelling.
-Elina is interested in investigating the relationships between academic emotions, student motivation, learning, and well-being.
-More specifically, she is interested in exploring what makes people invest their time in studying and what factors predict learning and achievement.
-She is also interested in how to develop learning environments that foster positive emotions, engagement, and active learning, where enjoyment of learning is enhanced and potential negative emotions are utilized in a productive way.
+I am a university lecturer in university pedagogy and a post-doctoral researcher in educational psychology at the University of Helsinki.
+I have specialized in advanced statistical methods and have used cross-sectional, longitudinal, experience sampling, and psychophysiological datasets in my research, employing statistical methods such as variable- and person-oriented approaches, multilevel modelling, and most recently, intraindividual analyses.
+In 2019, I spent four months at the University of Oxford to specialize in analyzing nested experience sampling and psychophysiological datasets, and to take advanced courses on Rasch, Bayesian, and multilevel modelling.
+I am particularly interested in investigating the relationships between academic emotions, student motivation, learning, and well-being.
+More specifically, I explore what motivates people to invest their time in studying and what factors predict learning and achievement.
+I am also interested in how learning environments can be developed to foster positive emotions, engagement, and active learning, enhancing the enjoyment of learning while utilizing potential negative emotions in a productive way.

 Education information